-Ecoregions: Geographic regions that have been delineated in a top-down manner on the basis of physical/abiotic factors.
-For purposes of the classification system, the 'Level I Ecoregions' for South Africa, Lesotho and Swaziland (Kleynhans et al. 2005), which have been specifically developed by the Department of Water Affairs and Forestry (DWAF, now DWS) for rivers but are used for the management of inland aquatic ecosystems more generally, are applied at Level 2A of the classification system.
+Ecoregions are geographic regions that have been delineated in a top-down manner on the basis of physical/abiotic factors. • NOTE: For purposes of the classification system, the 'Level I Ecoregions' for South Africa, Lesotho and Swaziland (Kleynhans et al. 2005), which have been specifically developed by the Department of Water Affairs & Forestry (DWAF) for rivers but are used for the management of inland aquatic ecosystems more generally, are applied at Level 2A of the classification system.
 These Ecoregions are based on physiography, climate, geology, soils and potential natural vegetation.

-6.1.2 Wetland definition
+5.2 Wetland definition

-Although NWCS (Ollis et al., 2013) was used to classify aquatic habitat types, but it is still necessary to understand the definition of a wetland.
+Although the National Wetland Classification System (NWCS) (Ollis et al., 2013) is used to classify wetland types it is still necessary to understand the definition of a wetland.
 Terminology currently strives to characterise a wetland not only on its structure (visible form), but also to relate this to the function and value of any given wetland.